-In order to meet the short to medium term cashflow requirements, the Investment Steering Committee at its 23 February 2015 meeting agreed to realise income from L&G's UK assets and Aviva property portfolio.
+In order to meet the short to medium term cashflow requirements, the Investment Steering Committee at its 23 February 2015 meeting agreed to realise income from Passive UK assets and Aviva property portfolio, when required.

 Realised income may be held in cash short term in order to meet a proportion of benefit payments.